 The October 2017 issue of Hemmings Classic Car included an article on an “Unbelievable Restoration of a 1979 Plymouth Horizon,” which certainly falls into my “Who Saves These Cars?” category.
 In honor of this, I’ve updated a blog entry on the 1980 Horizon from a few years ago.

 “Handling it with confidence.”

-1980 was the third year for Chrysler’s “Omnirizon” front-wheel drive subcompact.
-Once again, the only available engine was a Volkswagen-sourced 1.7 liter/105 cubic inch four-cylinder with a Holley two-barrel carburetor and all of 65 bhp.
+1980 was the third model year for Chrysler’s “Omnirizon” front-wheel drive subcompact.
+Once again, the only available engine was a Volkswagen-sourced 1.7 liter/105 ci four-cylinder with a Holley two-barrel carburetor and all of 65 bhp.
 With the standard four-speed manual transmission, 0-60 came in about 14.5 seconds in the 2,135-pound car.
 Fuel economy was rated at 24 city/31 highway by the standards of the day, so the 13-gallon fuel tank gave a range of about 320 miles with a 10% fuel reserve.

 The Horizon continued to sell reasonably well in the 1980 model year—almost 86,000 units.
 The slightly sportier two-door TC3 hatchback added another 60,000 or so units.
 Combined, the two models accounted for 58% of Plymouth’s dire 1980 automobile sales totals in the United States (Plymouth’s other offerings for that year included the Arrow, Champ, Gran Fury, Sapparo, and Volaré).

 A few folks are trying to save “Omnirizons”—including that fellow featured in Hemmings Classic Car (journalist Robert Suhr)—but you rarely see these cars for sale in either the Hemming’s Motor News classifieds or on eBay Motors.
 The exception is the later and much faster Dodge Omni GLH.
 Make mine Crimson Red Metallic, please.